emilbiju/MaxScatterTSP/README.md

-# IndicSwipe Webpage
+# MaxScatterTSP++ Webpage

-The webpage for this repository is hosted in the gh-pages branch and is based on the Jekyll theme [Just the Docs](https://pmarsceill.github.io/just-the-docs/).
+This webpage is based on the Jekyll theme [Just the Docs](https://pmarsceill.github.io/just-the-docs/).